 Historical perspective

-For Americans, future is always more important than the past.
-One of the most famous saying of my mentor, Stefan Bratkowski is that “future has great past”.
-In their political thinking, American intellectuals are disengaged not only from the history of other nations that most of them simply do not know, but also from the history of America itself.
-For Bush, the word “crusade” it was a figure of speech.
+For Americans, the future is always more important than the past.
+One of the most famous sayings of my mentor, Stefan Bratkowski, is that “the future has the great past.”
+In their political thinking, American intellectuals are disengaged not only from the history of other nations that most of them simply do not know but also from the history of America itself.
+For Bush, the word “crusade” was a figure of speech.
 For a large part of the world it is a vivid part of history, emotionally embedded in people’s minds as if it had happened eight days, not eight centuries ago.
-I see many immigrants who in order to Americanize drop the traditions of their country of origin.
-The baby is thrown out with the bath water, and in the course of this process America is a country with no history.
-Two hundred thirty some years, not very rooted in public consciousness, does not count.
+I see many immigrants who in order to Americanize, drop the traditions of their country of origin.
+The baby is thrown out with the bath water, and in the course of this process, America is a country with no history.
+About two-and-half centuries, not very rooted in the public consciousness, does not count.

-I noted that many political commentators in America, looking for historical perspective, reach as far back as the sixties or fifties, the times that they remember.
+I noted that many political commentators in America, looking for historical perspective, reach the times that they remember as far back as the sixties or fifties.
 As about five thousand years old history of humankind has not existed.

 Could it be worse in America?

-Most likely it will.
-For those of us who’ve experienced a tougher life, America is really “the beautiful”.
+Most likely, it will.
+For those of us who’ve experienced a tougher life, America is really “the beautiful.”
 It is hard to imagine it being better, but it could easily get worse.
-When I was growing up in Poland we were asking ourselves how many years America was ahead of Europe.
-I liked the answer Stefan Bratkowski gave, for about two hundred years America has been on the side track.
-At its inceptions, the U.S.A. took its own path, proven to be successful, and followed by others.
-After reaching its enormous wealth and power America seems confused in defining its place in the world; which in the meantime changed as well.
+When I was growing up in Poland, we were asking ourselves how many years America was ahead of Europe.
+I liked the answer Stefan Bratkowski gave; for about two hundred years America has been on the sidetrack.
+At its inception, the U.S.A. took its own path, which proved to be successful, and followed by others.
+After reaching its enormous wealth and power, America seems confused in defining its place in the world; which in the meantime changed as well.
 Let us take the Afghanistan experience as an example.
-It is telling when the richest and most powerful nation on Earth arrives with the conclusion that in order to protect its security it needs to go into a war against one of the poorest and weakest nations.
-It is telling even more that Americans did not foresee that it was the war they never could win.
+It is telling when the richest and most powerful nation on Earth arrives at the conclusion that in order to protect its security, it needs to go into a war against one of the poorest and weakest nations.
+It is telling even more that Americans did not foresee that it was the war they could never win.

-At the beginning of the twenty first century, America has more questions than answers.
+At the beginning of the twenty-first century, America has more questions than answers.
 The track Americans chose when the Republic was born soon became the main route of civilization development.
-Stalemate, is now the best word describing Americans ability to resolve their problems within the last few decades.
+Stalemate is now the best word to describe Americans’ ability to resolve their problems within the last few decades.
 The world will not wait.
-Twenty years from now China’s economy will be the largest in the world.
-One may ask how many years it will take before the economical and cultural center of the world will float from New York to Shanghai.
+China’s economy is becoming the largest in the world.
+One may ask how many years it will take before the economic and cultural center of the world will float from New York to Shanghai.
+Or anywhere else.

 About me